 Trump Says Hiking Tariffs On South Korean Goods To 25%

+Seoul: South Korea's government on Tuesday held emergency talks after US President Donald Trump said he would raise tariffs on South Korean goods, including cars, lumber and pharmaceuticals.

-US President Donald Trump said Monday that he would raise tariffs on South Korean good including autos, lumber and pharmaceuticals, accusing the country of not living up to an earlier trade pact struck with Washington.
+Trump said Monday that he would tariff raises on the goods, accusing South Korea of not living up to an earlier trade pact struck with Washington.

-South Korea's presidential office said it had not been informed about the tariff hike plans in advance.
+South Korea's presidential office said it had not been officially informed about the tariff hike plans in advance.

-On Tuesday, it convened an emergency meeting to hash out a response, with Trade and Industry Minister Kim Jung-kwan, currently in Canada, joining remotely.
+On Tuesday, Seoul convened an emergency meeting to hash out a response, with Trade and Industry Minister Kim Jung-kwan, currently in Canada, joining remotely.

-"Our government intends to convey its commitment to implementing the tariff agreement to the US side, while responding in a calm and measured manner," Seoul said in a statement.
+“Our government intends to transfer its commitment to implementing the tariff agreement to the US side, while responding in a calm and measured manner,” Seoul said in a statement.

+The country added it believed Washington's "tariff hikes only take effect after administrative steps such as publication in the Federal Register."

 Trump's apparent about-face comes months after Washington and Seoul struck a trade and security deal, capping a period of tense negotiations.

-The agreement was finalised after Trump met his South Korean counterpart Lee Jae Myung in October, and included investment promises by South Korea alongside tariff cuts by the United States.
+The agreement was finalized after Trump met his South Korean counterpart Lee Jae Myung in October, and included investment promises by South Korea alongside tariff cuts by the United States.

 Seoul's presidential office insisted in November that the deal does not require parliamentary approval, arguing it represents a memorandum of understanding rather than a binding legal document.

-Under the pact, Washington would maintain levies of up to 15 percent on South Korean goods including vehicles, car parts and pharmaceuticals.
+Under the pact, Washington would maintain levels of up to 15 percent on South Korean goods including vehicles, car parts and pharmaceuticals.

-The Trump administration has yet to issue formal notices to enact the changes.
+The Trump administration has yet to issue formal notices to effect the changes.

 The US president's threat targeting South Korea is his latest against key trading partners in recent days.